daniel-munro/covid19scientists/site/content/groups/_index.md

 If you are interested in organizing a local group of scientist volunteers, please these three easy steps:

 1. Check below to see if a group already exists in your community
-2. Download our "How-to Guide"
+2. Download our "How-to Guide" for tips on how to build your team
 3. Contact us at COVID19SciVolunteers@gmail.com to receive an invitation to our Slack channel